ElisonSherton/elisonsherton.github.io/_posts/2022-05-31-PolyNLoss.md

 $$Cross Entropy = -\sum_{i=1}^{k}  q_i log(p_i)$$

-In any classification problem, $q_i$ and $p_i$ are the target distribution (i.e. one-hot encoded) and the distribution output from a neural network respectively.
+In any classification problem, q<sub>i</sub> and p<sub>i</sub> are the target distribution (i.e. one-hot encoded) and the distribution output from a neural network respectively.

-For most single label classification problems, since $q_i$ is one-hot encoded, they have all their components to be 0s and only one component in that vector is 1 which is the true class of that data-point.
+For most single label classification problems, since q<sub>i</sub> is one-hot encoded, they have all their components to be 0s and only one component in that vector is 1 which is the true class of that data-point.
 So, with this fact, the above equation could be simplified and rewritten as

 $$CrossEntropy = -q_tlog(p_t) = -log(p_t)$$